polyphony-chat/docs/docs/Protocol Specifications/core.md

 | `8`    | Service Channel                | Actor Send/Receive | Open or close a service channel.                                                                                 |
 | `9`    | Service Channel ACK            | Actor Receive      | Acknowledgement of a service channel event.                                                                      |

-##### 3.2.1.3 Event names `t`

-The `t` field in a gateway event payload indicates the event name for this payload.
-Event names are only applicable for and present in `DISPATCH` opcode payloads.

-Event names are strings defined by the namespace context and are used to differentiate between different types of events within the `DISPATCH` opcode.

-String values for event names are to be formatted in `SCREAMING_SNAKE_CASE`.

 #### 3.2.2 Heartbeats

 Heartbeats are used to keep the WebSocket connection alive.
-The client sends a heartbeat event to the server with a specified interval, which then responds with an acknowledgement for the heartbeat.
+The client continouusly sends a heartbeat event to the server with the interval specified in the "Hello" event payload.
+The server must acknowledge the heartbeat event by sending a heartbeat ACK event back to the client.

 Servers must account for the time it takes for the client to send the heartbeat event.
 Before closing a connection due to a missed heartbeat, the server should request a heartbeat event from the client by sending a heartbeat event to the client.

-The `d` payload for a heartbeat event is an empty object `{}`.
+The structure of the heartbeat and heartbeat ACK events are described in [section 3.2.3.8](#3238-heartbeat-and-heartbeat-ack-events).

-#### 3.2.3 Event payload definitions
+#### 3.2.3 Gateway event payload definitions

 ##### 3.2.3.1 "Hello" event